Nikolozi/AudioUnitV3Experiments/README.md

 # Issue Details

+## Update 3
+The last commit demonstrates that the `UIWindow.didBecomeHiddenNotification` notification is never called when the user closes the AUv3 window in Logic.
+The `UIWindow.didBecomeVisibleNotification` is only called once when opening the AUv3 window for the first time.

 ## Update 2

 The last commit demonstrates the isHidden remains false even after the window is closed.